A guide to collecting Banksy

 Banksy’s unsigned prints are created in higher edition numbers.
 As a result, they are more affordable than their signed counterparts.
 Unsigned and signed artworks are equally legitimate — a certificate from Pest Control, Banksy’s ‘handling service’, is the proof of authenticity that you need.

-Post-War and Contemporary Art specialist Alma Davidsohn warns that there are a lot of fake Pest Control certificates in circulation, but these are immediately obvious to an expert.
-‘If you’re unsure about your certificate, show it to a specialist who can advise you,’ she says.
+Baskerville warns that there are fake Pest Control certificates in circulation, but these are recognisable to an expert.
+‘If you’re unsure about your certificate, show it to a specialist who can advise you,’ he says.
 ‘Or, contact Pest Control directly.’

 Banksy is currently only trading on the secondary market

-When buying a Banksy on the secondary market, our specialists advise to buy from a trusted source such as a big auction house or a reputable dealer.
-All Banksy artworks offered at Christie’s come with Pest Control certificates.
+When buying a Banksy on the secondary market, our specialist advises to buy from a trusted source such as a big auction house or a reputable dealer.
+All Banksy artworks offered at Christie’s have been authenticated and come with Pest Control certificates.

-In Davidsohn’s opinion, Banksy has earned his place in art history.
+In Baskerville’s opinion, Banksy has earned his place in art history.
 ‘He’s not a fad that will disappear.
-His market is high but steady.
-We see a peak when he pulls a stunt, but no sale has broken the $1.9 million record set in 2008.’
+His market has been incredibly buoyant and we have seen increased interest and demand from collectors when he pulls a stunt.’

 It’s also a matter of supply and demand.
-Baskerville points out that Banksy had not made a new edition since Choose Your Weapon (above) in 2010, until Sale Ends (v.2) was released from the Pictures on Walls closing down sale in 2017, a reworked version of Banksy’s original screenprint from his Barely Legal show in 2006.
+Baskerville points out that Banksy had not made a new edition since Choose Your Weapon (above) in 2010, until Sale Ends (v.2) was released from the Pictures on Walls closing down sale in 2017.

 Look after your Banksy — and it will look after you